blairnangle/wedding-api/README.md

   - Lambda needs credentials to authenticate
 - Handle local versus prod
 - How to trigger API Gateway redeployment after updating
+- How to pass region and name of Sheet tab as vars to app